 Start a new QGIS instance (leaving the old one in case you find you made an error and need to redo something).
 Load the dem\utm file and check it looks OK.
-Note that coordinates in the box at the bottom are now shown as metres instead of degrees (you won't recognise the numbers but you will see the difference from the previous instance of QGIS).
+Note that the new EPSG number appears at bottom right, and coordinates in the box at the bottom are now shown as metres instead of degrees (you won't recognise the numbers but you will see the difference from the previous instance of QGIS: the numbers will be in hundreds of thousands.).
 If all looks well close the previous instance of QGIS.
 Choose Discard when asked if you want to save the project.